Chinese Communist Party: Further reforms under Jiang Zemin and Hu Jintao

-CCP general secretary Jiang Zemin succeeded Deng as paramount leader in the 1990s and continued most of his policies.
+CCP general secretary Jiang Zemin succeeded Deng as paramount leader in 1989 and continued most of his policies.
 In the 1990s, the CCP transformed from a veteran revolutionary leadership that was both leading militarily and politically, to a political elite increasingly renewed according to institutionalized norms in the civil bureaucracy.
 Leadership was largely selected based on rules and norms on promotion and retirement, educational background, and managerial and technical expertise.
 There is a largely separate group of professionalized military officers, serving under top CCP leadership largely through formal relationships within institutional channels.

-As part of Jiang Zemin's nominal legacy, the CCP ratified the "Three Represents" for the 2003 revision of the party's constitution, as a "guiding ideology" to encourage the party to represent "advanced productive forces, the progressive course of China's culture, and the fundamental interests of the people."
+The CCP ratified Jiang's Three Represents concept for the 2003 revision of the party's constitution, as a "guiding ideology" to encourage the party to represent "advanced productive forces, the progressive course of China's culture, and the fundamental interests of the people."
 The theory legitimized the entry of private business owners and bourgeois elements into the party.
 Hu Jintao, Jiang Zemin's successor as general secretary, took office in 2002.
 Unlike Mao, Deng and Jiang Zemin, Hu laid emphasis on collective leadership and opposed one-man dominance of the political system.
 The insistence on focusing on economic growth led to a wide range of serious social problems.
-To address these, Hu introduced two main ideological concepts: the "Scientific Outlook on Development" and "Harmonious Socialist Society".
-Hu resigned from his post as CCP general secretary and Chairman of the CMC at the 18th National Congress held in 2012, and was succeeded in both posts by Xi Jinping.
+To address these, Hu introduced two main ideological concepts: the Scientific Outlook on Development and Harmonious Society.
+Hu resigned from his post as the CCP general secretary and Chairman of the CMC at the 18th National Congress held in 2012, and was succeeded in both posts by Xi Jinping.